neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 - Enter a name for your token and click the **Create new secret key** button to generate a new key.
 - Copy and securely store this token for later use as the **OPENAI_API_KEY** environment variable.

-## Provisioning a Serverless Postgres powered by Neon
+## Provisioning a Serverless Postgres

 Using a serverless Postgres database lets you scale compute resources down to zero, which helps you save on compute costs.